FinalDoom/gazelle-forum-games/README.md

 It's fairly simple to add styling for an unsupported GGn stylesheet.
 In the styles folder, copy game-room.scss and game-room.ts, then modify to fit your style.
 Add an import for your new .ts file into all-styles.ts and it should load automatically.

 See the comments in game-room.ts and all-styles.ts for more information on specifics, as well as JSDocs.

+# Troubleshooting

+There is not a lot of info for troubleshooting, but there are a few steps you can take aside from posting to the support thread:

+- Double check you followed the steps under [Usage](#usage).
+- Press F12 to open the developer console.
+You can see API requests under the networking tab, and logs in the console.
+- In your userscript manager menu, there should be menu items for the script to turn on different levels of logging.
+Turn on Debug or Trace logging.